laprej/laprej-www/_drafts/approximate-types.md

 ---
-title: Approximate types to bridge the consistency gap
+title: Bridging the consistency gap with approximate types
 layout: post
 description: |
     Dealing with approximation doesn't have to hurt: using type systems People in our research group and others have shown the power, flexibility, and safety of disciplined approximate computing.
 Using type systems, it is possible to
 ---

-# Approximate computing
+## Approximate computing

 > standard approximate computing spiel here